 Free recorded presentations

-Here are two I’ve found that provide great high-level overviews:
+Here are two presentations I’ve found that provide great high-level overviews:

-- One-hour Grand Rounds presentation about medical misdiagnosis at the University of Wisconsin’s School of Medicine and Public Health (speaker was the late James T. Webb, PhD, one of the most recognized experts on gifted children, and the founder of Supporting Emotional Needs of the Gifted)
+- One-hour Grand Rounds presentation about medical misdiagnosis at the University of Wisconsin’s School of Medicine and Public Health (the speaker is the late James T. Webb, PhD, one of the most recognized experts on gifted children, and the founder of Supporting Emotional Needs of the Gifted)